Super Bowl LX halftime show: Reception to selection

-Reactions to the announcement were mixed.
-Some responses were positive, celebrating the selection as a milestone for Latino representation.
-California Governor Gavin Newsom tweeted that "California is excited to welcome you".
-Univision highlighted the pride of the Latino community, while celebrities such as Jennifer Lopez, Bruno Mars, Shakira, and Jelly Roll expressed their support.
-Jay‑Z of Roc Nation praised Bad Bunny's achievement, and reports emphasized the economic and cultural impact of his concerts in Puerto Rico.
+Reactions to the announcement were mixed, with most opposition coming from conservative commentators.
+Many positive responses highlighted the selection as a milestone for Latino representation.
+California governor Gavin Newsom was "excited" to welcome Bad Bunny to the state, and declared February 8, 2026, as Bad Bunny Day to commemorate the performance.
+Univision highlighted the pride of the Latino community, while celebrities such as Jennifer Lopez, Bruno Mars, Shakira, Jelly Roll, and Jay‑Z expressed their support.
+Reports emphasized the economic and cultural impact of his concerts in Puerto Rico.
+NFL officials stated that Bad Bunny's selection was an important way to be relevant to its growing Latino fanbase, and that it was part of a broader effort to engage the community of over 70 million Latinos in the US.